maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/05-API-queries-in-OpenRefine.md

 >4.
 Click 'OK'.
 We should have a new column in our data with an array of values.
 {: .checklist}

-## Fecth MARCXML records
+## Fetch MARCXML records

 The voyager API can also return MARCXML from certain queries.
-We'll use a different base URL for our next query to retrive XML: `https://libapp-test.library.yale.edu/VoySearch/GetBibMarc?bibid=`
+We'll use a different base URL for our next query to retrive XML: `https://libapp.library.yale.edu/VoySearch/GetBibMarc?bibid=`

 >## Let's fetch MARCXML from Voyager
 >